 In closing, the Hamilton Chamber of Commerce strongly encourages members of the General Issues Committee to endorse this request and be a part of installing Hamilton's future economy.
-The Chamber looks forward to providing ongoing support and in-kind services to advance this initiative collaboratively.
-There are numerous instances of successful partnerships with the City in the past and we are eager to participate together in establishing a Hamilton Region Decarbonization Hub.
+Appendix B of the Staff Report provides a strong example of a governance model that can be adopted, and the Chamber believes that this clarifies the scope of work and duties of the future entity.
+The Hamilton Chamber of Commerce looks forward to providing ongoing support and in-kind services to advance this initiative collaboratively.
+There are numerous instances of successful partnerships with the City in the past, and we are eager to participate together in establishing a Hamilton Region Decarbonization Hub.